lucidworks/streams/projects/sockitter/README.md

 # Sockitter for Fusion
 This application adds social media indexing and analytics capabilities to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/).
-As Fusion monitors Twitter, documents(tweets) are analyzed for content similaraties to other tweets and accounts.
+As Fusion monitors Twitter, tweets are analyzed for content similaraties to other tweets and accounts using the [Semantic Knowledge Graph](https://github.com/treygrainger/semantic-knowledge-graph) (SKG).

+A whitepaper on SKG's technology is [here](https://arxiv.org/abs/1609.00464).

 This application demos several Fusion features including:

 - stream based connectors
-- blob API integration
-- entity extraction
+- application middleware implementation
 - symantic knowledge graphs

 ## Video
-This guide comes with a full length video showing the setup process outlined below.
+This guide comes with a full length video covering the setup process below.
 It is suggested you watch the video first, then step through the guide below to install and configure the demo yourself on your own Google Cloud account.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Yl1w5iiBHqA/0.jpg)](https://www.youtube.com/watch?v=Yl1w5iiBHqA)